North Valley Stream, New York: Secondary

 North Valley Stream is located within the boundaries of (and is thus served by) the Valley Stream Central High School District and the Sewanhaka Central High School District, in different parts.

 As such, children who reside within North Valley Stream and attend public high schools either attend the Valley Stream CHSD's high schools or the Sewanhaka CHSD's high schools, depending on where they reside within the hamlet.

 Additionally, the Elmont UFSD feeds into the Sewanhaka CHSD, while the Valley Stream 13 UFSD and Valley Stream 30 UFSD both feed into the Valley Stream CHSD.

 Transportation

 Road

 The Southern State Parkway travels through and serves North Valley Stream.
 The Southern State Parkway meanders its way west-to-east within the hamlet, roughly bisecting the hamlet in half.

 Other major roads in North Valley Stream include Central Avenue, Corona Avenue, Dutch Broadway, Fletcher Avenue, and Linden Boulevard.

 Dutch Broadway within the hamlet on August 11, 2022.

 Rail

 No rail lines pass through North Valley Stream.
 The nearest Long Island Rail Road stations to the hamlet are Valley Stream on the Atlantic Branch, and Westwood & Malverne on the West Hempstead Branch.

 Bus

-The hamlet is served by the n1, n2, n3, n8, and n25 bus routes – all of which are operated by Nassau Inter-County Express (NICE).
+The hamlet is served by the n1 and n25 bus routes – both of which are operated by Nassau Inter-County Express (NICE).